Kelly A. Reynolds, MSPH, Ph.D.

 Regions most affected by nitrates and nitrites in the environment are demonstrated in Figure 1.
-California, Georgia and Alabama report the highest concentrations of nitrate and nitrite releases to land while Georgia, Louisiana and Missouri are top on the list of water releases from 1991-93.

 From 1991 to 1993, 112 million pounds of nitrates were released to U.S. waters and lands.
 Because of their high solubility, nitrates and nitrites migrate easily in groundwater until consumed by plants or other organisms.
 Nitrate is converted to nitrite in the human body.
 Utilized as a major agricultural fertilizer, nitrate concentrations in the environment are unlikely to decrease anytime soon.
 Although agriculture is the major source of nitrate pollution in the environment, other potential sources to target for control include sewage and septic disposal systems, livestock facilities, fertilized crops, parks, golf courses and lawns, and natural environmental sources such as decaying plants and animal residues.
 In addition to fertilizer industries, numerous others contribute large amounts of nitrate to soil and water, including paper and pulp mills, canned food, inorganic and organic chemical production, and metal ore production.

 Potential health effects